llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

 The components of this diagram are as follows:

-* **OpenACC source** is C application source code containing OpenACC constructs.
+* **OpenACC source** is C application source code containing OpenACC directives.
 C++ will be supported in the future.
-Currently, Fortran support is not planned and would not be based on Clang.
+Fortran support is being developed for Flang in a separate project.
 * **Parser** is the existing Clang parser and semantic analyzer extended for OpenACC.
-* **OpenACC AST** is a Clang AST in which OpenACC constructs are represented by OpenACC node types, which are a Clacc extension to Clang.
+* **OpenACC AST** is a Clang AST in which OpenACC directives are represented by OpenACC node types, which are a Clacc extension to Clang.
 * **`TransformACCToOMP`** is a new Clang component introduced by Clacc to transform OpenACC to OpenMP entirely at the AST level.
-* **OpenMP AST** is a Clang AST in which OpenACC constructs have been lowered to OpenMP constructs represented by OpenMP node types, which exist in Clang independently of Clacc.
+* **OpenMP AST** is a Clang AST in which OpenACC directives have been lowered to OpenMP directives represented by OpenMP node types, which exist in Clang independently of Clacc.
 * **Codegen** is the existing Clang backend, which lowers the OpenMP AST to LLVM IR.